-1. Arturo Jonas Joaquin Marte, the plaintiff in this 42 U.S.C. § 1983 civil rights action, was a passenger in a van that was pulled over and detained for nearly four hours by Defendants Jim Thorpe Borough police officer Kyle Oliver and detective Lee Marzen.
+1. Arturo Jonas Joaquin Marte, the plaintiff in this 42 U.S.C. § 1983 civil rights action, was a passenger in a van that was pulled over and detained for nearly four hours by Defendant Jim Thorpe Borough police officers Kyle Oliver and John Doe.
 The alleged justification for the stop was a clear plastic cover over the license plate, but that cover was not dark enough to prevent Defendant officers from reading it.
-The Defendant officers also never issued a citation for the alleged violation.
-In fact, the Defendant officers initiated the stop based on his and the other two men's perceived ethnicity-all three are Latino-

-Case 3:20-cv-00252-JPW Document 14 Filed 06/02/20 Page 2 of 13 and that despite having no legal cause to do so, defendant officers prolonged the stop to investigate the men's immigration status.
+The officers also never issued a citation for the alleged violation.
+In fact, the Defendant officers initiated the stop based on his and the other two men's perceived ethnicity-all three are Latino-and that despite having no legal cause to do so, defendant officers prolonged the stop to investigate the men's immigration status.

-2. It is well settled law that a person's presence in the United States in violation of immigration laws, standing alone, is not a crime.
-The United States Supreme Court has explained that, "[a]s a general rule, it is not a crime for a removable alien to remain present in the United States," and, thus, stopping "someone based on nothing more than possible removability"-i.e., that they may not have lawful immigration status-does not provide the "usual predicate for an arrest . . . ."
-Arizona v.
+- 2. It is well settled law that a person's presence in the United States in violation of immigration laws, standing alone, is not a crime.
+The United States Supreme Court has explained that, "[a]s a general rule, it is not a crime for a removable alien to remain present in the United States," and, thus, stopping "someone based on nothing more than possible removability"-i.e., that they may not have lawful immigration status-does not provide the "usual predicate for an arrest" Arizona v.
 United States, 567 U.S. 387, 407 (2012).
-None of the circumstances that could legally authorize Jim Thorpe police officers to stop and detain people based on purported immigration violations were present in Mr. Joaquin Marte's case.

-3. In bringing this action, Mr. Joaquin Marte seeks to vindicate his constitutional right to be free from discriminatory and unjustified stops and unlawful detention on the basis of his perceived race, color, ethnicity, or national origin.
+None of the circumstances that could legally authorize Jim Thorpe police officers to stop and detain people based on purported immigration violations were present in Mr. Joaquin Marte's case. - 3.
+In bringing this action, Mr. Joaquin Marte seeks to vindicate his constitutional right to be free from discriminatory and unjustified stops and unlawful detention on the basis of his perceived race, color, ethnicity, or national origin.
 He also seeks to vindicate his constitutional right to be free from unlawful detention by state actors who were not authorized to enforce civil immigration law and who did not have probable cause to detain him.
 Mr. Joaquin Marte seeks compensation for his harms and losses.